World Alzheimer’s Day – Furthering Clinical Research | Patient Perspectives

 We need companies to make it easier for all people—but particularly people of color—to participate in clinical research.
 One way to do this is to develop decentralized clinical trials where instead of going to a clinical trial site, researchers come to you through “wearables” and other clinical trial technology.

 Traditional research means that geography plays a major role in clinical trial enrollment and patient retention.
-If prospective research participants do not live near research centers, they can be blocked or dissuaded from participating.
-Decentralized clinical trials can make research available to a larger ethnic, racial, and socioeconomic range of participants.
+If prospective research patients do not live near research centers, they can be blocked or dissuaded from participating.
+Decentralized clinical trials can make research available to a larger ethnic, racial, and socioeconomic range of patients.

 As our stories show, geography should not be a limiting factor—in clinical research, in advocacy, or in friendship.